094459/newsletter-oss-projects/README.md

 [langgraph-aws-deployment](https://github.com/al-mz/langgraph-aws-deployment) this repo from **Ali mz** provides a script that simplifies deploying langgraph on yuor AWS environments.
 If you just want to kick the tires on an agent without managing EC2 or writing Terraform, this gets you from git clone to a public HTTPS endpoint in ~10 min.
 It’s opinionated (Fargate, ALB, Parameter Store) but easy to tweak. (#212)

+**LEAP Stacks**

+[LEAP Stacks](https://github.com/basilfateen/leap-stacks) simplifies deploying AI applications on AWS by providing prebuilt CloudFormation templates that get production ready chatbots, RAG systems, and AI agents running in minutes.
+This allows developers to focus on their AI logic while the platform handles deployment, monitoring, and cost controls automatically.
+It bridges the notorious "Production Valley of Despair" where AI prototypes fail to scale by delivering complete, observable systems rather than just code snippets or local demos.
+This repo represents v2 of this project, and having spent some time with it, it is defo one to check out folks - great work Basil Fateen.(#218)

 **llm-colosseum**

 [llm-colosseum](https://github.com/aws-banjo/llm-colosseum) is another repo that takes a more creative look at benchmarking your LLM's, this time using a classic video arcade fighting game.(#194)